WDI-SEA/react-development-course-materials/02-React State/11-react-state-quiz.md

 3. `State` is set with colons, not equal signs.
 It should be `compliment: "You're so awesome!"`. *
 4. Constructors need to begin with a call to `super()`. *
 5. All of the above.

+_Correct response_: Correct! `State` is set with `this.state`, and the name-value pair is separated with a colon, not an equals sign.
+Lastly, all constructors need to start with a call to `super()` to initialize the default class before modifying it.

+_Incorrect response_: Not quite. `State` is set with `this.state`, and the name-value pair is separated with a colon, not an equals sign.
+Lastly, all constructors need to start with a call to `super()` to initialize the default class before modifying it.

 ----------------------------------